sigsum/sigsum-go/doc/tools.md

 standard input.
 By default, the message is the SHA256 hash of the input.
 To use the input as is, without hashing, pass the `--raw-hash` option.
-In this case, the data on standard input must either be exactly 32 octets, or a hex string (64 digits, possibly with some leading and trailing whitespace).
+In this case, the data on standard input must either be exactly 32 octets, or a hex string representing 32 octets (64 digits, possibly with some leading and trailing whitespace).

 If the request is not to be submitted right away, as described below, the request is written to standard output, or to the file specified